gnubodhi/Dans-Soil-Alchemy/README.md

 Welcome to a sustainable, safe, and high-yield composting system.
 This method is designed to turn even high-risk organic waste into a nutrient-rich, microbially active compost that's safe for use on food crops—while reducing your environmental impact.

+⚠️ Note:
+This is a general guide based on my personal experience.
+I can't account for your exact conditions, so please use your judgment and research when composting — especially when it comes to safety.
+I can’t take responsibility for any health issues or harm caused by incorrect composting.

 ---

 ## 🔥 Stage 1: Burn Hazardous Inputs